 A medical coder determines the global classification of a patient’s diagnosis and procedure for reimbursement purposes.
 Many times, a medical coder might work from home.
 Some coding jobs are land-based, and some can be performed from home.
 The typical responsibilities include processing insurance claims by gathering information about diagnostic procedures or treatments prescribed by physicians, inputting code suited to the type of service into computer systems to create a proper claim form for billing purposes.

-We’re looking for a capable medical coder to help us with coding medical documentation for insurance claims and database entries.
+We’re looking for a capable medical coder to help us code medical documentation for insurance claims and database entries.
 The medical coder will assign current Procedural Terminology (CPT), Healthcare Common Procedure Coding System (HCPCS), International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM), and American Society of Anesthesiology (ASA) codes.
 In addition, ambulatory Payment Classifications (APC) or Diagnosis-Related Group (DRG) codes will be assigned.

 To be successful, you must make wise decisions about which codes to assign in each situation and perform with high accuracy.
 Top candidates are driven, meticulous, and have exceptional interpersonal skills—a detail-oriented medical coder and organized to join our growing team.
 You will be responsible for reviewing and analyzing medical billing and coding for processing in this position.